 Here's something most Tulsa pool builders will never put in writing.

 The price they show you in the first meeting is almost never the price of the finished backyard.
-It's the price of the pool.
-And in Tulsa, where Oklahoma clay soil, drainage requirements, and permit fees all come into play, the gap between those two numbers can be $20,000 to $40,000 wide.
+It is the price of the pool shell.
+In Tulsa, the gap between those two numbers can be $20,000 to $40,000 wide.

-By the end of this article, you'll know exactly what drives inground pool costs in Tulsa, what's typically left out of the first quote, and how to compare bids without getting burned.
-And in a minute, I'll show you a complete line-item cost breakdown that most Tulsa builders never share with homeowners until after the contract is signed.
+By the end of this article, you will know what drives pool costs in Tulsa, what is left out of most quotes, and how to compare bids without getting burned.

-There's also one question near the end of this article that most Tulsa pool builders hope you never ask.
-It's the question that separates a builder who is confident in their work from one who is counting on your confusion.
-Keep reading, and you'll know exactly what it is.
+There is also one question near the end that most Tulsa builders hope you never ask.
+Keep reading, and you will know exactly what it is.

 The Expensive Mistake This Article Helps You Avoid

-The mistake: Getting a pool quote before understanding what is and isn't included, then budgeting based on that number, only to get hit with $25,000 in "extras" during construction.
+The mistake: Getting a pool quote before understanding what is and is not included.
+Then budgeting on that number and getting hit with $25,000 in extras during construction.

-Why it matters: A pool-only quote and a finished backyard quote are two very different documents.
-Most Tulsa homeowners only see one of them before signing.
+Why it matters: A pool-only quote and a finished backyard quote are two different documents.
+Most Tulsa homeowners only see one before they sign.

-What to do instead: Ask for an itemized breakdown that includes the pool shell, all excavation costs, plumbing, electrical, coping, decking, drainage, permits, and any site-specific costs related to your yard before you commit to anything.
+What to do instead: Ask for an itemized breakdown before you commit.
+It should include the pool shell, excavation, plumbing, electrical, coping, decking, drainage, permits, and any site costs tied to your specific yard.

 Silverado Rock shows you both numbers on day one.
 The pool price and the finished project price.
-That's not standard practice in this industry.
+That is not standard practice in this industry.
 It should be.

-What Does an In-Ground Pool Actually Cost in Tulsa, OK?
+What Does an In-Ground Pool Cost in Tulsa in 2026?

 | Pool Type | Pool-Only Starting Price | Finished Project Range | Best For |